Tracardi/tracardi/README.md

 ## 👇 License

-TRACARDI is available under MIT with Common Clause license.
+TRACARDI is available under MIT with a Common Clause license.

 ## 👇 Recent activities